wsklee/wsklee.github.io/src/pages/about.md

 Hi, I'm Wonseok 👋

 I'm a software developer with a hands-on approach to learning and building.
-I enjoy working across the stack \- from designing backend APIs and infrastructure to experimenting with machine learning models and game engines.
+I enjoy working across the stack \- from designing backend APIs and infrastructure to experimenting with machine learning models.

 Lately, my projects revolve around containerized development (Devcontainers, Docker), cloud-native infrastructure (FastAPI + PostgreSQL + Redis running on Kubernetes), and ML (like fine-tuning of LLM for sentiment analysis).
 I also like building dev tools, writing automation scripts, and figuring out how things actually work under the hood.

-Outside of web development and AI, I'm also working on a multiplayer card game using LÖVE2D
+Outside of web development and AI, I'm also working on a multiplayer card game based on Singaporean version of Contract Bridge

 This blog is where I document what I'm learning, share experiments, and write the kind of guides I wish existed.
 Whether you're a fellow developer, a curious student, or someone reviewing my portfolio \- thanks for dropping by!